xueqingpeng/FinBen/README.md

 ## Notes

 The `lm-eval-results` is directly linked to our Greek leaderboard.
-If you have added a new model that is not included in `FinBen/aggregate.py`, please provide me with all the necessary information.
+If you have added a new model to this repo that is not included in `FinBen/aggregate.py`, please provide me with all the necessary information.

    ### Relevant Resources
    You can find related information at the following links: